 Dr. Zak’s big mission is adding more love to the world.
 He seeks to add love to every conversation and interaction.
 We’re made to love each other, and oxytocin can be a vehicle to do just that.

 Action Step: Be open-hearted and be of service to people.
 How can you add oxytocin to every single one of your interactions?

 I know you’ve conducted tons of research for your university and companies.
 Do you have a favorite research experiment?

 Dr. Zak shares two incredible studies with us.
-First, he knew oxytocin was a ‘thing’ in developed countries, but he was curious if the chemical operated the same in more remote areas.
-He partnered with an organization in Japan to study social evolution and traveled to the rainforests of Papua New Guinea.
+First, he knew oxytocin was “a thing’ in developed countries, but he was curious if the chemical operated the same way in more remote areas.
+He partnered with an organization in Japan to study social evolution and traveled to the rain forests of Papua New Guinea.
 This is an area with 800 distinct languages and intimate tribes of people.

-Incredibly, Dr. Zak was trapped in the rainforest for days after the experiment—with no bathrooms, no electricity and no running water.
-At first, he was stressed and flustered, but in what seemed like no time at all, the people adopted Dr. Zak like he was one of their own.
+Incredibly, Dr. Zak was trapped in the rain forest for days after the experiment—with no bathrooms, no electricity and no running water.
+At first, he was flustered, but in what seemed like no time at all, the people adopted Dr. Zak as tough he was one of their own.
 They showed him love and he shared it back.
-The perfect example of oxytocin in action.
+It was the perfect example of oxytocin in action.

 Using wearable monitors, Dr. Zak was able to measure the amount of connection between the couples and provide them with actionable exercises to strengthen their relationships.